Kurt Cobain and manic depression

 A definite picture of Kurt Cobain and manic depression emerges from the above.

-Finally, there are the mood swings and erratic behavior such as Kurt's much publicized escapes from rehab, his eccentric behavior with his numerous pets, and bizarre preoccupations with things like flipper babies.
-This is not intended as an attack on Kurt - just an attemppt to list the many ways we can connect Kurt Cobain and manic depression.
+Finally, there are the mood swings and erratic behavior such as Kurt’s much publicized escapes from rehab, his eccentric behavior with his numerous pets, and bizarre preoccupations with things like flipper babies.
+This is not intended as an attack on Kurt – just an attempt to list the many ways we can connect Kurt Cobain and manic depression.

 Suicide genes

-Kurt's family tree looks like something out of a textbook on mental illness.
+Kurt’s family tree looks like something out of a textbook on mental illness.
 Many of the Cobain men abused alcohol and some were violent.
 Depression seems to have run rampant.
+Kurt definitely came from a bipolar family.

 Sadly, Kurt was not the first Cobain to kill himself.